Insert body text here ...

 The main Sunday morning services are in modern language, with a family Communion service on the first Sunday of each month.
 There is a said early morning Sunday Communion in traditional language, and Evensong on Sunday evenings.
 On the second Saturday of the month there is an informal early evening drop-in service for the young and young-at-heart.
 On Tuesday mornings there is Morning Prayer followed by a Book-of-Common-Prayer Communion.
 On Friday mornings we have Morning Prayer and a pram and toddlers service.
 For a list of normal service times, please see the Home page.

-St Mary's has an extensive graveyard, and a Garden of Peace on donated land consecrated in 2003 for burials.
+St Mary's has a war memorial, an extensive graveyard, and a Garden of Peace on donated land consecrated in 2003 for burials.
 Among the graves is that of Alexander McKee, who discovered the wreck of the Tudor warship the Mary Rose.